chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 ### Rasa server
 We have created a server with Rasa Core and Rasa X installed.
 You can build, train and deploy your bot on it.
 Please read the [Rasa Server Docment](https://docs.rasa.cs.franklin.edu/) to learn how to create your bot on it.

+You will drop to your default home directory after logging in with your individual account.
+You should run `cd /opt/bots/<team[1|2|...]>` to switch to your team directory.
+You bot should be created, trained and maintained there.
+A unique port number will be assigned to each team by your professor in class.
+Please only run your Rasa server on that port to avoid conflicts.

+Please do not create a bot in your own home directory.

 ## Project Requirements